derhasi/openkartslalom/README.md

 # openkartslalom

-A KartSlalom result list software as opensource desktop software utilising html5, css, javascript, nodejs and appjs.
+This is a html based KartSlalom result list desktop software, opensource, utilising angularjs, nodejs and appjs.

 ## Opensource

-The project builds upon different technoligies and open-source projects:
+The project builds upon different technologies and open-source projects:

 * AngularJS
 * Expressjs